Menu

 REQUIREMENTS

-- 3D artwork must fit on a pedestal that has a footprint of 24 x 24 inches (or smaller) or sit on the floor
+• 3D artwork must fit on a pedestal that has a footprint of 24” x 24” (or smaller) or sit on the floor.

-- Artwork must be labelled on the back, or underneath, with your name, title, and price
+• Artwork must be labelled with name, title, medium, price, and e-mail.

-- Artwork must not have been exhibited before at the DSA
+• Artwork must not have been exhibited before at the DSA or virtually through the DSA.

-- Accepted work that differs significantly from submitted images, or suffers from poor presentation, will be disqualified.
+• Accepted work that differs significantly from submitted image or suffers from poor presentation will be disqualified.

 LIABILITY & SALES

-- Insurance claims where fine artwork has been valued in excess of $500 must be accompanied by documentation of comparable sales price for fine artwork claiming artists and/or a professional third-party appraisal.
+• The DSA has fine art insurance for work physically inside the gallery.
+Artists maintain responsibility of insuring work during shipment and travel.
+Damage caused by the failure of the work itself is not covered.
+Insurance claims where fine artwork has been valued in excess of $500 must be accompanied by documentation of comparable sales price for fine artwork claiming artists and/or a professional third-party appraisal.
+Work shown at Front Street is not covered by the gallery’s insurance policy.

-- The DSA does not have climate control in the galleries.
+• Please note: DSA does not have constant climate control in its galleries.

 AGREEMENT TO PARTICIPATE